informedica/Informedica.Observations.Lib/README.md

 The theory and background of this library is described in this [blog](https://informedica.nl/?p=213).

+The current data definition set that is being used for the UMCU PICU can be found [here](https://docs.google.com/spreadsheets/d/1ZAk5enAvdkFNv5DD7n5o1tTkAL9MedKNC1YFFdmjL-8/edit?usp=sharing).

 ## Data input

 Once data from an electronic patient record is extracted to `Signals`, these can be processed by this software library.
 A `Signal` has the following attributes: